moq-wg/moq-transport/draft-ietf-moq-transport.md

 contains more than one Subgroup and the priority varies between these Subgroups, higher priority Subgroups are sent before lower priority Subgroups.
 If the specified priority of two Subgroups in a Group are equal, the lower Subgroup ID has priority.
-Within a Subgroup, Objects MUST be sent in increasing Object ID order.
+Within a Subgroup, Objects with a lower Object Id are always sent before objects with a higher Object Id.

 The Group Order cannot be changed via a SUBSCRIBE_UPDATE message, and instead an UNSUBSCRIBE and SUBSCRIBE can be used.